 Architecture

-Sigilry defines a thin, typed layer between dApps and wallet extensions.
-The primary contract is JSON-RPC over a transport such as postMessage.
+Sigilry implements CIP-103 — Canton Network’s dApp API standard — as a thin, typed layer between dApps and wallet extensions.
+The primary contract is JSON-RPC over a transport such as postMessage, with method names, params, results, and event semantics fixed by the CIP-103 OpenRPC schema.
+See CIP-103 Conformance for the per-method conformance status.

 System diagram